DavidJVitale/node_react_boilerplate/README.md

 # Node/React with Typescript Boilerplate

 This dynamic content webpage boilerplate uses Typescript on both the Node.js backend and React.js frontent.
 This allows for a 1 language project with strong typing.
-Other technologies used are Less and webpack.

 ![](http://i983.photobucket.com/albums/ae313/DavidJosephVitale/NodeReactBasic_zpsduzhfkks.gif)

+## About

+Using Typescript for both the backend server and frontend display has distinct advantages, mainly being that types can be shared.
+A strong-typed IceCream object is stored in the backend server, passed to the frontend client, where it still maintains its type information.

+Other technologies used include Less and webpack.

 ## Project Structure Breakdown
 * ./backend